PhDbuilds/phdblog/content/posts/Hacking WiFi with pwnagotchi.md

 I've also been looking into `fancigotchi` which looks like it may be a cool rabbit trail to go down.
 ## Conclusion
+This was a very fun project that certainly tested my patience at times.
+During the learning journey, I got to explore AC2 AI models, dive deeper into networking, and sharpen my general Linux troubleshooting skills.
+I also gained hands-on experience with configuring and optimizing the Raspberry Pi and some of the hardware components used.
+Along the way, I had to troubleshoot firmware issues, tweak numerous settings and configs, and even dig into some Python scripts to customize my Pwnagotchi’s behavior.

+Beyond the technical skills, this project reinforced an important lesson: ==experimentation, trial and error, and problem-solving are just part of the process==.
+Sometimes, things won’t work the first (or 50th) time, but persistence pays off.
+In the end, having a fully operational Pwnagotchi that passively sniffs handshakes while rocking it's little AI-driven personality makes all the effort worth it.

+Would I recommend this project?
+Absolutely! if you have the patience and curiosity to push through the inevitable hurdles.
+Now, time to take my Pwnagotchi out for a little field testing.
 ## Supporting Content
 ### Photo Gallery